-Mozilla also accrued potential penalties and interest of \$201,000 and \$128,000 related to these unrecognized tax benefits during 2019 and 2018, respectively, and in total, has recorded a liability for potential penalties and interest of \$466,000 and \$372,000, as of December 31, 2019 and 2018, respectively.
+Mozilla also accrued potential penalties and interest of \$0.3 million and \$0.2 million related to these unrecognized tax benefits during 2020 and 2019, respectively, and in total, has recorded a liability for potential penalties and interest of \$0.7 million and \$0.5 million, as of December 31, 2020 and 2019, respectively.
 Mozilla recognizes interest and penalties related to unrecognized tax benefits within the income tax expense line in the accompanying consolidated statement of activities and change in net assets.
 Accrued interest and penalties are included within the unrecognized tax positions line in the consolidated statement of financial position.
 Mozilla does not expect its unrecognized tax benefits to change significantly over the next 12 months.

-As of December 31, 2019, the unrecognized tax benefit was \$8.3 million, of which \$3.4 million, if recognized, would affect the effective tax rate.
+As of December 31, 2020, the unrecognized tax benefit was \$10.9 million, of which \$5.5 million, if recognized, would affect the effective tax rate.

 Mozilla files U.S., state, and foreign income tax returns in jurisdictions with varying statutes of limitations.
-Mozilla is generally no longer subject to income tax examination by the U.S. Federal and state taxing authorities for the tax years ending before 2016 and 2015, respectively.
-In foreign jurisdictions, the 2013 through 2019 tax years generally remain subject to examination by their respective taxing authorities.
+In U.S. jurisdictions, the 2017 through 2020 tax years generally remain subject to examination by authorities.
+In state jurisdictions, the 2016 through 2020 tax years generally remain subject to examination by their respective authorities.
+In foreign jurisdictions, the 2011 through 2020 tax years generally remain subject to examination by their respective taxing authorities.